alexgorin/txcaching/README.md

 txcaching
 =====

-txcaching is a library that makes operations with mamcached in Twisted applications much easier.
+txcaching is a library that makes operations with memcached in Twisted applications much easier.
 For many cases just a few lines of code will allow you to cache your methods or services.

 Version: